datalad-handbook/book/docs/basics/101-105-install.rst

   display files that are not yet present locally (i.e., before a :command:`datalad get` was run).
 Therefore, be  mindful when exploring a dataset hierarchy with a file manager -- it might not show you the available but not yet retrieved files.
+  Consider browsing datasets with the :term:`DataLad Gooey` to be on the safe side.
   More about why this is will be explained in section :ref:`symlink`.

 .. only:: adminmode